 Here's what I found:

-(If online chatter is affecting ticket buyers, it hasn't negatively affected interest in hiking the Inca Trail.
-Permits through the end of summer 2018 (August) were completely sold out by March 1, 2018.
+(By March 1, 2018, all permits for 4-Day Inca Trail Hike were completely sold out through the end of August.
 But we all know that hikers are a different breed of homo sapien.
-And if every single permit for the 4 day Inca Trail sold out, that would amount to 66,000 additional visitors to Machu Picchu.
+And if every single permit for the 4 day Inca Trail sold out, that would amount to 66,000 additional visitors to Machu Picchu per year.
 Not counting permits for guides and porters)

 Let's talk about impact:

-- The key to the answer to this question is determined by how well people are prepared.
+The key to the answer to this question is determined by how well people are prepared.
 If you expect long lines to board the bus and enter the bathroom, visitors seem inclined to accept the terms and prepare themselves mentally.
-But they do have a limit.
-How much are you prepared to pay to suffer?

-- Some say yes and some say no. I say they are not managing the visitor experience at all.
+Some say yes and some say no. I say the Peruvians are selectively managing the visitor experience.
 The least they could do is add a couple more buses and build another restroom.
-Tour operators are doing the best they can to prepare people for their visit to Machu Picchu.
+Tour operators are doing the best we can to prepare people for their visit to Machu Picchu.
 It's not just a matter of booking trains, tickets and buses.
 Now we have to plan around long waiting lines for buses, food and restrooms.